 - On Android devices, Workspace ONE UEM leverages SafetyNet Attestation, which is a Google API, to validate software and hardware information to determine if a particular device has been tampered with or modified.

 - On Windows devices, the Windows Health Attestation Service accesses device boot information from the cloud.
 This information is measured and checked against related data points to ensure that the device boots up as intended and is not a victim of security vulnerabilities or threats.
 Measurements include Secure Boot, Code Integrity, BitLocker, and Boot Manager.

 Workspace ONE UEM enables you to configure the Windows Health Attestation service to ensure device compliance.
-For Windows 10 guidelines, see , in the Workspace ONE UEM Product documentation.
+For Windows 10 guidelines, see and , in the Workspace ONE UEM Product documentation.
 Because Workspace ONE UEM pulls the necessary information from the device hardware and not the OS, compromised devices are detected even though the OS kernel might be compromised.

 Once devices are determined to be out of compliance, the compliance engine warns users to address compliance errors to prevent disciplinary action on the device.
 For example, the compliance engine can trigger a message to notify the user that their device is out of compliance.